cyberkrunk/culturednyc/src/posts/2019-10-24-homemade-yogurt-the-sous-vide-way.md

 ---
 title: "Homemade Yogurt the Sous Vide Way"
 date: "2019-10-24"
+author: "Nora Maynard"
 categories:
   - "food"
 tags:
   - "recipes"
   - "sous-vide"
 coverImage: "homemade-yogurt-sous-vide.jpg"
+description: "How to make homemade yogurt with a sous vide or immersion circulator."
 ---

 I've always been wary of unitaskers in the kitchen, those one-trick pony gadgets that get used for a few short weeks or months before falling into back-of-cupboard oblivion.
 But after watching a [demo video](https://www.americastestkitchen.com/episode/615-sous-vide-for-everybody) on America's Test Kitchen, it was clear a sous vide machine could offer big multitasker potential.